-You might’ve already heard that our building was the first skyscraper in the city and that it’s just one block away from Bourbon Street … and you can rest assured, that full-of-character, classic exterior will remain.
-But what will the interior of our future Holiday Inn Club Vacations New Orleans Resort look and feel like?
+You might’ve already heard that our building was the very first skyscraper in the Big Easy … and you can rest assured, that full-of-character, classic exterior remains.

-We sat down with Leslie Lenart Smith, our director of interior design, and Erin Warner, our lead New Orleans interior designer, to give you a super special behind-the-scenes look at what our new resort will be like when you step off the city streets of the Big Easy and into our NOLA-inspired lobby.
-Hopefully, this’ll hold you over until you can see it for yourself … we happen to think it’ll be well worth the wait.
+As for the interior?
+We sat down with Leslie Lenart Smith, our director of interior design, and Erin Warner, our lead New Orleans interior designer, to give you a behind-the-scenes look at our newest destination.

 Tell us more about the New Orleans building.
 What’s it like?

 “It’s a unique property and very different from all of the other resorts that we have.
 It’s in a building that’s over 100 years old and the exterior is gorgeous with its original architecture.
 It’s actually a building on the Historic Registry and we’re keeping the exterior in its authentic state.”

 What are some of the historic details guests will see when they visit?